Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 Services can be injected into components either via the @inject directive or by using the service provider.

-This gives developers the ability to reuse services across their application and also makes it easy to unit test components.
+This gives developers the ability to reuse services across their applications and also makes it easy to unit test components.

-There are a few best practices when it comes to service injection state management: - Keep services stateless so that they can be easily injected into different parts of the application as needed.
+There are a few best practices when it comes to service injection state management:

+- Keep services stateless so that they can be easily injected into different parts of the application as needed.

-Avoid using singletons for services, as this can lead to tight coupling and difficult testing. - Use dependency injection containers to manage service dependencies and lifecycles.
+- Avoid using singletons for services, as this can lead to tight coupling and difficult testing.

+- Use dependency injection containers to manage service dependencies and lifecycles.
 This will make it easier to inject services into your application as needed.

+---

 ## Error Handling